redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

 ```

 Returns the minimum number of unique signers required for data to be accepted.
+The choice verifies the caller is a viewer or updater.

 The method doesn't modify the contract's storage.